 “Mint.
 Congratulations.
 You’re now a Cav.”

 That’s my fantasy, you choose you own.

-03.29: Stern announces that he's off to get drunk, and that Adam Silver will handle the difficult job of talking for the second round.
-The following people are going to be second round steals: Dejuan Blair, Sam Young, Nick Calathes, Patrick Mills, Danny Green, Marcus Thornton and Chase Budinger.
+03.29: Stern announces that he’s off to get to the next level of drunk, and that Adam Silver will handle the difficult job of talking for the second round.
+The following people are going to be second round steals: DeJuan Blair, Sam Young, Nick Calathes, Patrick Mills, Danny Green, Marcus Thornton and Chase Budinger.
 Book it.
 Book it all.

 03.29: By the way, this draft is not sufficiently weak that we have to resort to the Spanish third division in the first round.
-Danny Ferry, I think you may have shot your bolt prematurely.
-Giggidy.
+Cleveland, I think you may have shot your bolt prematurely.